Army and Navy Academy

 |Extracurriculars||Club or Organization:|

-Anti-Bullying, ASB, Astronomy, Aviation, Beta Club, Business Club, Cades for Christ, California Scholarship Federation, Chess Club, Comedy Club, Community Service Club, Computer Science, Forensics Club, Harvard Model Congress, Interact Club, Key Club, Letterman's Club, Multi-Cultural, National Honor Society, Peer counseling, Travis Manion Foundation, Yearbook
+Anti-Bullying, ASB, Astronomy, Aviation, Beta Club, Business Club, Cades for Christ, California Scholarship Federation, Comedy Club, Community Service Club, Computer Science, Dance Crew, FOCUS Group, Harvard Model Congress, Key Club, Letterman's Club, National Honor Society, Peer counseling, The Papyrus (School Newspaper), Travis Manion Foundation, Volunteer Council, Yearbook

 Arts and Music Programs: